engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.9734/PSIJ/2016/23242](https://doi.org/10.9734/PSIJ/2016/23242)

+**Summary for ECS paragraph:** Ollila looked at Pinatubo in a dynamical model, so not a GCM.
+Hmm, not sure what to conclude from this.

 - Time constants for the ocean of $2.74$ months and the land of $1.04$ months are accurate and applicable in the dynamic analysis.

 ### 2016 — Marvel et al.: Implications for climate sensitivity from the response to individual forcings

 > DOI: [10.1038/nclimate2888](https://doi.org/10.1038/nclimate2888)

+**Summary for ECS paragraph:** Marvel used simulations where many kinds were represented, among others idealized volcano simulations.
+Talk about ERF as opposed to IRF...
+When calculating ESC, do not use the efficacy of \ce{CO2}: individual forcings produce different efficacies (this lead to better consistency to previous constraining studies).

 - Forcing that projects more strongly on the Northern Hemisphere are more effective at changing temperatures than CO~2~.